Local Groups Fight Pipeline with “Pull Together” Events August 22 in Chimacum ♦ August 23 in Port Angeles ♦ August 24 in Port Townsend

 To fight this pipeline, a cross-border coalition of environmental, indigenous, and social-justice groups has formed under the name Pull Together.
 This name evokes the traditional canoes that generations of first peoples have used to transit the Salish Sea — the region that encompasses the Strait of Juan de Fuca, Puget Sound, and the Strait of Georgia in Canada.
 Recognizing that the Salish Sea is a single ecosystem, groups on both sides of the border are recognizing their common interests in protecting this special place.
 Pull Together is raising funds for a lawsuit against Kinder Morgan based on indigenous rights to clean water, air, and land.

 To help this effort, a coalition of local groups are hosting free entertainment / education / fundraising / activism events:

 - August 22, 6-9 pm, Finnriver Farm & Cidery, 124 Center Rd., Chimacum.
 A veggie/fruit tray will be provided: food and drinks will be available for purchase.

 - August 23, 6-9 pm, Elwha Klallam Heritage Center, 401 E First St in Port Angeles.
-The event will feature entertainment, Indian fry bread with toppings, and door prizes.
+The event will feature Indian tacos, entertainment, and door prizes including:

-Keynote speaker at both events will be Eric de Place, Policy Director with the Sightline Institute, the leading expert on fossil-fuel export proposals and the threats they pose to our region and the planet.
+Keynote speaker at the August 22-23 events will be Eric de Place, Policy Director with the Sightline Institute, the leading expert on fossil-fuel export proposals and the threats they pose to our region and the planet.

-Here’s the evolving program for the Port Angeles event, which features:
+The program for the August 23 Port Angeles event also features: